Naandoo/DesignPatternsExamples/README.md

 ## [Abstract Factory](https://refactoring.guru/pt-br/design-patterns/abstract-factory)

 - The Abstract Factory facilitates the creation of different variations of the same object in a performant manner, without specifying a concrete class.
-It allows clients to create objects without knowing the exact class, achieving this by separating each factory into its own class and follow the same interface.
+It allows clients to create objects without knowing the exact class, achieving this by separating each factory into its class and following the same interface.
 This separation enables exclusive interaction between the factory and the object created by it, preventing different classes from returning unrelated objects.

-- I implemented an Abstract Factory for sushi, where each type of sushi has its own factory.
+- I implemented an Abstract Factory for sushi, where each type of sushi has its factory.
 Clients placing orders don't need to be aware of the specific factory, as the abstract class is passed for interaction.
 This design choice enhances scalability, enabling the addition of new sushi types to the system without significant effort.

 https://github.com/Naandoo/DesignPatternsExamples/assets/97987565/20f04727-e554-4858-a035-d8b35d69d868